 Our lawyers have served as monitors domestically and abroad, across an array of industries, with reporting to both federal and state governmental officials.
 Members of the group have represented clients and/or served as monitors in matters involving a diverse range of subject matters, including financial fraud, bribery (including Foreign Corrupt Practices Act and UK Bribery Act issues), mortgage fraud, health care fraud (including the anti-kickback statute and the Stark Law),labor and employment violations, economic sanctions and export control issues, environmental violations, theft of intellectual property, money laundering, securities fraud, and tax violations.

-Members of our group bring with them the experience that comes from holding high-profile assignments in and out of government: the former Special Inspector General of the Troubled Asset Relief Program; the former Associate Attorney General of the United States; the former Principal Deputy Assistant Attorney General for the Criminal Division of the US Department of Justice (DOJ); four former Assistant US Attorneys and supervisors; and a former prosecutor at Her Majesty’s Revenue and Customs Office and at the UK’s Serious Fraud Office.
+Members of our group bring with them the experience that comes from holding high-profile assignments in and out of government: the former Special Inspector General of the Troubled Asset Relief Program; the former Associate Attorney General of the United States; the former Principal Deputy Assistant Attorney General for the Criminal Division of the US Department of Justice (DOJ); four former Assistant US Attorneys and supervisors; the former chief of the Criminal Division of the New York Attorney General’s office and former International Liaison and Investigations Advisor at the UK’s Serious Fraud Office (SFO); and a former prosecutor at Her Majesty’s Revenue and Customs Office and at the SFO.

 With experience in matters of different sizes and across industries, our approach is grounded in adhering to our independent role and faithfully implementing monitorship agreements.
 We fairly assess the need for reform at a monitored entity, and then, as appropriate, work with the company to achieve sustainable and practical change, with a focus on improving the culture of compliance.